thegirlinblackhoodie/thegirlinblackhoodie.github.io/stories/california_chicago_chaos_1/california_chicago_chaos_1.md

 I aged approximately 6–10 years during this period.
-My friend texted asking what I wanted for dinner.
+My friend from Chicago texted asking what I wanted for dinner.
  I told her, very sincerely:
  “Just make rice and dal.”
 I was at “don’t-cook-too-much-I-might-not-survive-Californian-airports” level of despair.